zedeus/nitter/README.md

 such as [Nginx](https://github.com/zedeus/nitter/wiki/Nginx) or Apache for security reasons.

+### Docker

-To run Nitter with docker, you will need to install Redis before you run these commands.
+To run Nitter with Docker, you'll need to install Redis before you run these commands.

 To build and run Nitter in Docker:
 ```bash